Buryat State University: Academics

 Research at BSU includes information and telecommunications technology and electronics, space and aviation technology, new transportation technology, new materials, ecology and rational nature-usage, and energy-saving technology.

 International links

 BSU cooperates with academic and research centres in many countries.
 Every year, more than 150 international students study at BSU and the university carries out non-commercial students and lecturers' exchange with its foreign partner organizations.
-The university organises annual Lake Baikal summer camps for foreign students and teachers.
+The university organises annual Lake Baikal summer camps for foreign students and lecturers.

 International students have the opportunity to take courses in the Russian and Buryat languages, in which they can also learn about Russian and local cultures.

 BSU students study in partner universities in China, Mongolia, South Korea, Japan, Turkey, Switzerland, Austria, Poland, and Germany.

 Education for international students

 The university offers courses of Russian as a foreign language.
 The department "Russian as a Foreign Language" was founded in September 2002 at the Philology Faculty.

 There is a Master's programme for the direction "Philology" (Russian language/Russian literature) for international students.